Fastpacer1/portfolio/_posts/2025-02-23-UsingIncidentResponsePlaybook.md

 *I proceeded to investigate the file hash using VirusTotal.*

 ![image4](https://fastpacer1.github.io/portfolio/assets/images/IncidentResponce/image4.png)
+>> *Figure 4: Virustotal investigation*

 The file has been identified by 60 vendors as malicious.
 Using the playbook i determined that this needed to be escalated to notify a level-two SOC analyst, while providing context as to why i chose to escalate the ticket.

 ![image5](https://fastpacer1.github.io/portfolio/assets/images/IncidentResponce/image5.png)

+>> *Figure 5: Ticket escalation*

+**Reflection**

+In this activity, I investigated a phishing attempt using an incident response playbook.
+This project provided hands-on experience in applying a playbook to guide the response process.